SUCCESS: Students publish and win awards

 Molly Patterson's story "Honors Track" will appear in The Atlantic in 2012 and her story "Moving Fronts," which appeared in Salamader, was listed as one of the 100 Notable Stories in the 2011 issue of Best American Short Stories.
 Her story, "The Watch of the House," appeared in the Spring 2010 edition of The Arkansas Review.
 Molly is a former San Francisco student.

-Alison Sussman's poems "Goofy Photos," "The Substitute," and "Cat Pack" appear in the 24th issue of Lullwater Review.
+Alison Sussman's poem "Acting Like a Woman" will appear in issue #64 of Gargoyle in late 2015.
+Her poem "Meeting" appeared in the Metropolitan Diary section of the New York Times on June 9, 2014.
+Her poems "Goofy Photos," "The Substitute," and "Cat Pack" appear in the 24th issue of Lullwater Review.
 Her poem "Eviction," which appeared in Burningword in January 2013, will also appear in this issue of Lullwater Review.
 Her chapbook "On the Edge" was a semi-finalist in Finishing Line Press's New Women's Voices Chapbook Competition and was published in 2013.
 Excerpts of the chapbook were read on WIOX radio (91.3 FM) in Roxbury, NY on May, 28, 2013.
 Her poem, "Zion Unblooming" (published 2006) was read on WIOX radio in Roxbury, NY on June 26, 2012.
 Her flash fiction piece "The Souls" appeared in damselfly press (online) in April 2012.
 Her poem "On Seeing Van Gogh's Wheat Fields With Crows" appeared in Drash: Northwest Mosaic, Volume VI.
 Her poems "Mother's Bath" and "In Memory of Tiger" appeared in the Winter 2012 issue of Cutthroat: A Journal of the Arts.
 Her poem "In 1942" appeared in the Summer 2011 issue of Willows Wept Review.
 Her poem "They Were Lucky to Get Out Alive" was part of a temporary art installation exhibited at The Battery's "Gardens of Rememberance" on August 4th, 2011.
 Her poems "Letting Go," "Bottle of Anti-Psychotic Medication" and "Mother on the Beach" appeared in the Spring 2012 issue of Willows Wept Review.
 "Bottle of Anti-Psychotic Medication" also appeared in the Fall 2012 issue of Sow's Ear Poetry Review.
-Alison is an online Advanced Poetry student.
+Her recent poems have been nominated for a 2015 Pushcart Prize.
+Alison is a NYC Advanced Poetry student.

 Anamyn Turowki's short story, "The Swans" appeared in the Spring 2012 issue of New Ohio Review and was nominated for a 2013 Pushcart Prize.
 Anamyn is a student in the master class.